G-ram/HAWK/README.md

 #### 2.5.A Integer Constants

-An integer constant consists of a sequence of digits that does not begin with 0.
+An integer constant consists of a sequence of digits that does not have leading zeros.
 All integers in HAWK are taken to base 10.
 Negative integer constants consist of a sequence of digits prefixed by a dash.

 #### 2.5.B Double Constants